GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 ASCII and has one or more header records that do not begin with #, you must use the **-h** option (see Section [sec:header]).
 ASCII files may in many cases also contain segment-headers separating data segments.
-These are called “multi-segment files”.
+These are called "multi-segment files".
 For binary table data the **-h** option may specify how many bytes should be skipped before the data section is reached.
 Binary files may also contain segment-headers separating data segments.
 These segment-headers are simply data records